liangtianyi0819/Ball_Catch_Game/README.md

 In order to draw the skeleton arm icon in the center of the bomb, I added a rotation method to the Rect class.
 This method uses trigonometric functions to draw the crosses skeleton arms after rotation.
 The required parameter is rotation angle ( By using radian).

-## Concepts used
-The different shape classes are connected ny is-A relationship which is a concept coming from Module 2.
-There are also different versions of draw function, which is implemented in Shape class as a pure virtual function.
-The whole program is written with visual elements coming from Module 4.
-There are mouse, cursor, keyboard normal and special key input implemented.
-All visual elements are associated with C++ class objects.